top of page

 Genome Medicine 2021.png

-This analysis applies non-negative matrix factorisation (NMF) to the transcriptional profiles of 44 commonly used ovarian cancer cell lines and finds that this exquisitely clusters them into five distinct classes, representative of the five main subtypes of epithelial ovarian cancer.
+This analysis finds that applying non-negative matrix factorisation (NMF) to the transcriptional profiles of 44 commonly used ovarian cancer cell lines exquisitely clusters them into five distinct classes, representative of the five main subtypes of epithelial ovarian cancer.
 This robust classification now informs the selection of the most appropriate pre-clinical models for all five histotypes.
-We also used machine learning to train a ‘transcriptional classifier’ using subtype-specific metagenes defined by NMF.
+We also used machine learning to train a ‘transcriptional classifier’ using the subtype-specific metagenes defined by NMF.
 Testing of the classifier on our “living biobank” of ovarian cancer models demonstrated the future potential of such a classifier for subtyping new models, especially if clinical diagnosis is unavailable or uncertain.

 Biobank.png